lokithe5th/daoism-systems-challenge/README.md

 ## Happy Path Simulation

 The happy path simulation can be run through `yarn test`.
-The flow can be represented by submit "addOwner" proposal, vote "for" proposal[0], execute "addOwner", return the array of owners from the Safe (two members), submit "removeOwner" proposal, vote "for" proposal[1], remove Owner from Safe and retrieve array with one member.
+The flow can be represented by submit "addOwner" proposal -> vote "for" proposal[0] -> execute "addOwner" -> return the array of owners from the Safe (two members) -> submit "removeOwner" proposal -> vote "for" proposal[1] -> remove Owner from Safe -> retrieve array with the one remaining member.

 ## Testnet Deployment